Wolox/node-typescript-bootstrap/README.md

 ### Migrations

+To create a migration from changes in models, run `ts-node node_modules/.bin/typeorm migration:generate -n MigrationName` Migrations should be generated after each change you made to your models.

-To create a migration, run `./node_modules/.bin/sequelize migration:create --name="my-migration-name" --config ./migrations/config.js --migrations-path ./migrations/migrations`.
+To create a migration manually, run `ts-node node_modules/.bin/typeorm migration:create -n MigrationName -d migration/folder`.

-To run them, execute `npm run migrations`.
+To run migrations, execute `npm run migrations`.

 #### Starting your app
 Now, to start your app run ```npm start``` in the rootpath of the project.
 Then access your app at **localhost:port**.
 The port is logged in the console where you ran the start script.